JOIN LOGIN JOIN

 Players are beginning to ask whether these reboots are about improving the game or simply milking the hobby.

-The new Blood Bowl box delivers sharp models, polished rules, and everything needed to play.
 It’s a solid entry point for newcomers and a flashy expansion for long-time coaches.
 Still, we think, for many hobbyists, the bigger story is fatigue.

 With Games Workshop leaning on another round of edition churn, the question becomes less about how good the box is and more about how much longer players will tolerate the cycle.

-See the New Miniature Release Roadmap Here
+See the New AoS Release Schedule Roadmap Here

 What are your thoughts on the new season starter box?